 - Sustainability and risk adjustment: Compensation practices must contribute to long-term corporate development.
-They must support risk management and the pursuit of both lasting increases in the company's value and longterm client and employee retention.
+They must support risk management and the pursuit of both sustainable increases in the company’s value as well as long-term client and employee retention.
 Compensation policy has to offer incentives in a manner that allows for adequate risk behaviour by individual persons in order to counteract any conflicts of interest.

 - Simplicity, clarity and comprehensibility: The compensation regulations and models are to be kept simple, clear and comprehensible.
 Employees as well as third parties should be able to easily understand the basic concepts.